smheidrich/py-json-stream-rs-tokenizer/README.md

   However, [PyO3 PR #2626](https://github.com/PyO3/pyo3/pull/2626), which lifts
   the restriction for PyPy, has been merged into PyO3 main and is expected to make it into a release sooner or later.
+  To find out whether a given installation supports arbitrary-size integers, the `json_stream_rs_tokenizer.supports_bigint()` can be called.

 ## Benchmarks